aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

   3. Create a second instance of the [GeometryPath](https://reference.aspose.com/slides/php-java/com.aspose.slides/GeometryPath) class.
   4. Apply the paths to the shape.

-This Java code shows you to create a composite custom shape:
+This PHP code shows you to create a composite custom shape:

 ```php
   $pres = new Presentation();